Yorams/pubquizunit/readme.md

 Pubquiz unit is a quiz system thats presents questions live to any team.
 It is possible for the quizmaster present the next question on his cue.
 Teams can only answer once.
 There is a live scoreboard and an answer overview to see the given answers for each team.

 # This repo is work in progress and far from done.
 **I will update this repo reguarlly.
-This was originally made for a one time event, but i'm improving it to use it for generic use**
+This was originally made for a one time event, but i'm improving it to use it for generic use.
+Some variables and comments are in Dutch...**

 # How to install
 - Clone the git repository or download and extract all the files to a folder on your disk.
 Go to the folder and run: